Do you dream of studying abroad? Would you like to build a future in an English-speaking country?

 - IELTS: This test is widely accepted in the UK, Australia, and Canada.
 IELTS is also recognized by many universities in the USA.
 The academic version is suitable for university applications.

-- TOEFL: Predominantly favored in the USA and also accepted in Canada, Australia, and the UK.
+- TOEFL: Predominantly favored in the USA and also accepted in Canada, Australia, and the UK for university admissions.
 It’s more focused on academic English and is mostly computer-based.

 Here are the steps to apply: